invoke-ai/InvokeAI/docs/contributing/MODEL_MANAGER.md

 Once initialized, the installer will provide the following methods:

+#### install_job = installer.heuristic_import(source, [config], [access_token])

+This is a simplified interface to the installer which takes a source string, an optional model configuration dictionary and an optional access token.

+The `source` is a string that can be any of these forms

+1. A path on the local filesystem (`C:\\users\\fred\\model.safetensors`)
+2. A Url pointing to a single downloadable model file (`https://civitai.com/models/58390/detail-tweaker-lora-lora`)
+3. A HuggingFace repo_id with any of the following formats:
+   - `model/name` -- entire model
+   - `model/name:fp32` -- entire model, using the fp32 variant
+   - `model/name:fp16:vae` -- vae submodel, using the fp16 variant
+   - `model/name::vae` -- vae submodel, using default precision
+   - `model/name:fp16:path/to/model.safetensors` -- an individual model file, fp16 variant
+   - `model/name::path/to/model.safetensors` -- an individual model file, default variant

+Note that by specifying a relative path to the top of the HuggingFace repo, you can download and install arbitrary models files.

+The variant, if not provided, will be automatically filled in with `fp32` if the user has requested full precision, and `fp16` otherwise.
+If a variant that does not exist is requested, then the method will install whatever HuggingFace returns as its default revision.

+`config` is an optional dict of values that will override the autoprobed values for model type, base, scheduler prediction type, and so forth.
+See [Model configuration and probing](#Model-configuration-and-probing) for details.

+`access_token` is an optional access token for accessing resources that need authentication.

+The method will return a `ModelInstallJob`.
+This object is discussed at length in the following section.

 #### install_job = installer.import_model()

 The `import_model()` method is the core of the installer.
 The